rubenzuurman/basic-evolution-simulation/README.md

 5. Run `src/application.py` in the virtual environment.

 ## Simulation Parameters
+### Global Parameters
+Several global simulation parameters are available, and need to be passed to the `Window` constructor.

+**delta_time** *optional (default=0.1)* - The time that the simulation time is incremented by every timestep.
+Must be a positive float.<br />
+**max_time** *optional (default=10.0)* - The simulation time after which the simulation terminates and the evolution step starts.
+Must be a positive float.<br />
+**mutation_chance** *optional (default=0.01)* - Specifies the probability that any individual weight will be altered in the evolution step.
+Must be a float in the interval \[0, 1\].<br />
+**mutation_max** *optional (default=0.05)* - Specifies the maximum amount a weight can be altered by, proportional to the current value of the weight.
+For example if this value is equal to 0.05, the weight can be multiplied by any float in the range \[0.95, 1.05\].
+Must be a float.<br />
+**brain_hidden_layers** *optional (default=(8,))* - A tuple containing the number of nodes in each hidden layer in the neural network brains of the creatures.
+The number of inputs is fixed at 4 neurons, the number of outputs is fixed at 2 neurons, this means the default structure of the neural network is (4, 8, 2).<br />
+**brain_activation_functions** *optional (default=ActivationFunction.Relu)* - Specifies which activation function(s) is/are used in the neural networks.
+This parameter can be one of two types:

+- A single activation function, in this case this activation function will be used for all hidden layers, a linear activation function will be used for the output layer.
+- A tuple containing activation functions.
+The tuple must contain an activation function for all layers except for the input layer.
+The activation functions will be used for the corresponding layers.

+**enable_multithreading** *optional (default=False)* - Boolean specifying whether or not to use multithreading (see the `Multithreading` section below for more information).<br />
+**max_creature_velocity** *optional (default=0.25)* - The maximum velocity of the creatures in the simulation in terms of half fields per second (from the left to the right of the field is a distance of 2.0).
+Must be a positive float.<br />
+**generations_per_render** *optional (default=1)* - The number of generations to simulate before rendering.
+For example, if this setting is set to 5, it will render every fifth simulation.<br />
+**render_speedup** *optional (default=1.0)* - Specifies how fast the simulations should be rendered.
+For example, a setting of 1.0 renders the simulation in real time, 0.5 at half the speed, and 2.0 at double the speed.

+### Simulation Specific Parameters
 Simulations have several configurable parameters, which are described below.

 **number_of_creatures** *required* - The number of creatures that will exist in the simulation at any time.
 Must be a positive integer.<br />